lwray-renesas/rltos/README.md

 - Setup doxyfile and provide doc folder.
 - Create example project + documentation to setup two tasks.
 - Implement co-operative scheduling
-- Break RLTOS into seperate repo from ut_rl78
 - Write install guide for RL78 port.
 - Write instruction for getting up and running with unit testing this project.
-- Explain the setings.JSON
-	- How the cmake.sourceDirectory sets the testing CMakeLists.
-	- How C_Cpp.default.configurationProvider - takes the config from cmake tools and provides it to the c/c++ information for intellisense.
-	- Testing only supported currently in on MSVC.